Revised June 2021

 - A clear statement of which physician bears clinical responsibility for each patient in the area;

-- A clear delineation of emergency physician and nursing staff roles and responsibilities throughout the day – including how care will be transferred between providers;
+- A clear delineation of emergency physician, nurse practitioner, physician assistant, and nursing staff roles and responsibilities throughout the day – including how care will be transferred between providers;

 - Circumstances that require notification of the physician who is responsible for the patient;